 Be immersed with an expert-led street food tour, drinking tea with the locals in Yangon and much, much more.

 Vietnam & Myanmar Contrasts - 16 Days / 15 Nights

-Welcome to Vietnam!
-On arrival to Tan Son Nhat International Airport in Ho Chi Minh City be greeted by the guide and driver and transfer to the hotel.
+On arrival to Tan Son Nhat International Airport you will be greeted by your guide and driver and transferred to your hotel.

 Freshen and relax at the hotel, then enjoy dinner at Park Hyatt.

 NB: Additional activities can be arranged on this day subject to your arrival time.